brooswajne/medicspot-assignment/README.md

   same server as our API routes, which could therefore also serve the app with HMR in a development environment.

+## Spec Compliance

-**Note**: To achieve the `Display coordinates next to results` "bonus point", I changed the `GET /locations` endpoint to return not just an array of string location names but also those locations' ids, latitudes and longitudes.  \
+- To achieve the `Display coordinates next to results` "bonus point", I changed the `GET /locations` endpoint to return not just an array of string location names but also those locations' ids, latitudes and longitudes.  \
-This seems like a sensible change in general to support more use-cases for this endpoint rather than restricting ourselves to just responding with names, but the commit before that change (a86e9d2) can be checked out to see the implementation working when only returning the `name` field of the matching locations.
+  This seems like a sensible change in general to support more use-cases for this endpoint rather than restricting ourselves to just responding with names, but the commit before that change (`a86e9d2`) can be checked out to see the implementation working when only returning the `name` field of the matching locations.

+- The server spec also says `You should only start fuzzy matches if 2 or more characters are in the search string.` - I sadly skipped over this note until the last minute, and while changing the endpoint to reject any search string under 2 characters wouldn't be hard at all that seems like a silly way to implement this, and I'm not sure what the expected behaviour would be?
+Respond with every single location?  \
+  I would normally look to clear this up before implementing something, so sadly did not have the time to do so here.
+No reason to make the endpoint support _less_ use-cases if I don't have a good understanding of what's wanted.